DanielMFernandes/CCNA_Course_Notes/Course_Notes/LAN_Architectures.md

 SPINE-LEAF ARCHITECTURE (DATA CENTER)

-- CISCO ACI architecture (Application Centric Infrastructure) uses this architecture
+- Cisco ACI architecture (Application Centric Infrastructure) uses this architecture
-- DATA CENTERS are dedicated spaces / buildings used to STORE COMPUTER SYSTEMS such as SERVERS and network devices
+- Data centers are dedicated spaces / buildings used to STORE COMPUTER SYSTEMS such as SERVERS and network devices
-- Traditional DATA CENTER designs used a THREE-TIER architecture (access-DISTRIBUTION-CORE) like we just covered
+- Traditional data center designs used a three-tier architecture (access-DISTRIBUTION-CORE) like we just covered
-- This worked well when most TRAFFIC in the DATA CENTER was NORTH-SOUTH
+- This worked well when most traffic in the data center was NORTH-SOUTH

 ![image](https://github.com/psaumur/CCNA/assets/106411237/7e2ff784-d16f-4606-a186-c73223bf5582)

-- With the precedence of VIRTUAL SERVERS, applications are often deployed in a DISTRIBUTED manner (across multiple physical SERVERS) which increases the amount of EAST-WEST TRAFFIC in the DATA CENTER
+- With the precedence of VIRTUAL SERVERS, applications are often deployed in a distributed manner (across multiple physical servers) which increases the amount of EAST-WEST traffic in the data center
-- The traditional THREE-TIER architecture led to bottlenecks in the BANDWIDTH as well as VARIABILITY in the SERVER-TO-SERVER latency depending on the PATH the TRAFFIC takes
+- The traditional three-tier architecture led to bottlenecks in the bandwidth as well as VARIABILITY in the SERVER-TO-SERVER latency depending on the PATH the traffic takes
-- To SOLVE this, SPINE-LEAF architecture (also called CLOS architecture) has become prominent in DATA CENTERS
+- To solve this, SPINE-LEAF architecture (also called CLOS architecture) has become prominent in data centers

 RULES FOR SPINE-LEAF ARCHITECTURE

 - Every LEAF SWITCH is connected to every SPINE SWITCH
 - Every SPINE SWITCH is connected to every LEAF SWITCH
-- LEAF SWITCHES do NOT connect to other LEAF SWITCHES
+- LEAF switches do not connect to other LEAF switches
-- SPINE SWITCHES do NOT connect to other SPINE SWITCHES
+- SPINE switches do not connect to other SPINE switches
-- END HOSTS (Servers, etc) ONLY connect to LEAF SWITCHES
+- End hosts (Servers, etc) only connect to LEAF switches

 ![image](https://github.com/psaumur/CCNA/assets/106411237/73cbe190-f589-4307-8ce4-e3de8af2f1d5)

-- The PATH taken by TRAFFIC is randomly chosen to balance the TRAFFIC LOAD among the SPINE SWITCHES
+- The PATH taken by traffic is randomly chosen to balance the traffic load among the SPINE SWITCHES
-- Each SERVER is separated by the same number of “HOPS” (except those connected to the same LEAF) providing CONSISTENT LATENCY for EAST-WEST TRAFFIC
+- Each SERVER is separated by the same number of “HOPS” (except those connected to the same LEAF) providing CONSISTENT LATENCY for EAST-WEST traffic

 ---

 SOHO (SMALL OFFICE / HOME OFFICE)

 - SMALL OFFICE / HOME OFFICE (SOHO) refers to the office of a small company, or a small home office with few devices
-    - Doesn’t have to be an actual home “office”; if your home has a network connected to the INTERNET it is considered a SOHO network
+    - Doesn’t have to be an actual home “office”; if your home has a network connected to the internet it is considered a SOHO network

 - SOHO networks don’t have complex needs, so all networking functions are typically provided by a SINGLE device, often called a “HOME ROUTER” or “WIRELESS ROUTER”
 - The one device can serve as a:
-    - ROUTER
+    - Router
-    - SWITCH
+    - Switch
-    - FIREWALL
+    - Firewall
-    - WIRELESS access POINT
+    - Wireless access point
     - MODEM

 ![image](https://github.com/psaumur/CCNA/assets/106411237/c9edf179-f333-4fec-9e95-ee291b5eb84c)